quesby/quesby-boilerplate/src/content/documentation/installation.md

 # Installation Guide

-This guide will help you install and set up Neutrino, a privacy-first static site boilerplate built with Eleventy and Decap CMS.
+This guide will help you install and set up Quesby, a privacy-first static site boilerplate built with Eleventy and Decap CMS.

 ## Quick Start